billmei/movie-info/README.md

 ### Step 5

-Generate a Flask secret key and save it as `/secret.txt` in the root folder.
+Generate a Flask secret key `FLASK_SECRET_KEY=YOUR-SECRET-KEY-HERE` and append the line to a file called `.env` in the root folder.
 If running on Heroku instead of localhost, set the environment variable:

 	$ heroku config:set FLASK_SECRET_KEY=YOUR-SECRET-KEY-HERE

-You also need to [get an OMDB Poster API key](http://beforethecode.com/projects/omdb/apikey.aspx) and save it as `/omdb_api_key.txt`.
+You also need to [get an OMDB Poster API key](http://beforethecode.com/projects/omdb/apikey.aspx) and save it as `OMDB_API_KEY=YOUR-API-KEY-HERE` on a new line in `.env`.
 Again, you also need to set the environment varaible if you are running on Heroku:

 	$ heroku config:set OMDB_API_KEY=YOUR-API-KEY-HERE